ItalyPaleAle/prvt/README.md

 You will be prompted to set a passphrase, which will be used to encrypt and decrypt all files.

 The store flag tells prvt where to keep your files.
 It's a string that starts with the name of the store, followed by a provider-specific configuration.

 Supported stores at the moment are:

 - For **Azure Blob Storage**, use `azure:` followed by the name of the container, for example `azure:myfiles`.
 The container must already exist.
 Additionally, set the following environmental variables to authenticate with Azure Storage: `AZURE_STORAGE_ACCOUNT` with the storage account name, and `AZURE_STORAGE_ACCESS_KEY` with the storage account key.
+- For **AWS S3**, use `s3:` followed by the name of the bucket, for example `s3:myfiles`.
+The bucket must already exist.
+Additionally, set the following environmental variables to authenticate with S3: `AWS_ACCESS_KEY_ID` with the access key id, and `AWS_SECRET_ACCESS_KEY` with the secret access key.
+- For other **S3-compatible services**, use the `s3:` prefix and the bucket name, just like for AWS S3, and set the access key id and the secret key with the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environmental variables.
+Next, set the endpoint of the service with the `S3_ENDPOINT` environmental variable (if not set, that defaults to AWS S3 at `s3.amazonaws.com`).
+By default, prvt uses TLS for accessing S3-compatible services, but that can be disabled by setting the environmental variable `S3_TLS=false`.
 - For storing on a **local folder**: use `local:` and the path to the folder (absolute or relative to the current working directory).
 For example: `local:/path/to/folder` or `local:subfolder-in-cwd`.

 For example, to store files locally in a folder called "repo" (in the current working directory):